Caldecotte Miniature Railway: The railway

 The 7.25 railway is an oval which is 840 feet in length (making a ride 1680 feet).
 The station, which is accessed via a crossing, features a turntable, sidings and two platforms which trains can arrive or depart from.
 Immediately leaving the station, the main yard can be seen on the right, which has multiple steaming bays and sidings, as well as the main engine sheds.

 Another notable feature of the railway is the Blue 'Truss' bridge which spans a drainage gap for the field.
 The bridge was constructed to carry the raised level track but was later widened to allow the ground level trains to use it too.

 Locomotives used

-Trains are often hauled by a variety of visiting members locos, with the 'home' locomotives being Hagrid and Katie, which are both petrol powered, Matilda, a battery electric engine, and steam locomotives Sylvia and Pollyanna, both being Romulus design engines.
+Trains are often hauled by a variety of visiting members locos, with the 'home' locomotives being Hagrid and Katie, which are both petrol powered, Matilda, a battery electric engine, and steam locomotives Sylvia, Pollyanna and Ivy K all being Romulus design engines.